codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/create-codefresh-account.md

 ---
 Once you have installed Codefresh, the next step is to create an account in Codefresh.

-This quick start guides you through creating an account in Codefresh:

 After you select the IdP (identity provider), Codefresh requests permission to access your basic details, and for Git providers, to access your Git repositories.
 The Permissions window that is displayed differs according to the IdP selected.
 The permissions requested by Codefresh are needed in order to build and deploy your projects.

+## Supported IdPs
 Codefresh currently supports the following IdPs:
 * GitHub
 * Bitbucket